 Lightly oil the bowl and return the dough to it.
 Cover it with a warm, wet towel and leave it in a warm place for at least 2 hours (I put it in the oven, with only the light on).

 I normally braid this challah with four strands (click here for a demonstration), but on Rosh Hashanah, I make them round.
 I roll the dough into a long, thick strand and sprinkle cinnamon and raisins on it before rolling it up like a snail.

+If you want the top to be golden, lightly brush the challah with egg.
 Bake at 350 degrees for 35-45 minutes depending on the size of your challahs.